 I guess you’ve been reading Trends 1, 2, and 3?
 Assume it’s not difficult anymore understanding the far-reaching impact of specialization in consulting.

-In fact, it’s maybe easier to understand calling it ‘the narrow focus of your consultancy work’.
-Aka positioning.
+In fact, it’s maybe easier to understand by calling it ‘the narrow focus of your consultancy work’.
+Aka positioning (check out my positioning assessment service).

-Almost every consultant I’ve talked to in 2020 has some kind of (big or small) ambition to become considered as an expert.
+Almost every consultant I’ve talked to in the last year has some kind of (big or small) ambition to become considered an expert.
 And 95% of those consultants know pretty well that ‘saying yes’ to everything is not the best way to become proud of their work.

 The majority of consultants I meet don’t end up where they had hoped, however.
 They aren’t building a healthy pipeline or aren’t working with the type of clients/projects they really wanted.